PHI3003 : Phenomenology

 |Semester 2 Credit Value:||10|

-This module aims to introduce students to principal themes in the philosophy of language, which will involve the interpretation and criticism of major texts in the phenomenological tradition.
+This module aims to introduce students to principal themes in the tradition of Phenomenology and Post-Phenomenology.

 Outline Of Syllabus